kirezibana/awards/README.md

 These criteria can be reviewed on a scale of 1-10 and the average score is taken.

 ## User stories
-As a user, I would like to:
+1.As a user, I would like to:
-View posted projects and their details
+2.View posted projects and their details
-Post a project to be rated/reviewed
+3.Post a project to be rated/reviewed
-Rate/ review other users' projects
+4.Rate/ review other users' projects
-Search for projects
+5.Search for projects
-View projects overall score
+6.View projects overall score
-View my profile page
+7.View my profile page

 ## Author
 KIREZI BANA HORTENSE